planee/LegacyCore/issue_template.md

 **Project(s): <-- Mandatory**

-- [ ] Issue found playing in Live Ashamane Private Server.
+- [ ] Issue found in latest project repack from Releases.
 - [ ] Issue found in a compiled master repo from Git.

-**TC rev. hash/commit:**
+**LegacyCore rev. hash/commit:**

 CHANGEME Mandatory if Project == compiled master repo from Git, found it in first line of Server.log

 **Database version**

-CHANGEME What DB do you use, TDB, ADB, other.
+CHANGEME What DB do you use, TDB, ADB, LCDB, etc.

 **Operating system:** CHANGEME OS